-ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 7.1a Develop an analytical approach (scorecard) that identifies the root cause of the common errors discovered and reasons for inaccurate crash reports Establish baselines for data accuracy based on previous FY crash report data.
-Analyze number of reports in the crash data base that would fail one or more of the measures established for accuracy.
-Disseminate conclusions by conducting LEA trainings to reduce error rates by 5 percent each year.
-Establish and maintain current contact and contact information on key players (vendors, agencies, OPS, FLHSMV) Improve accuracy and completeness of crash reports from previous FY baseline data by evaluating the number of crash reports in the crash data base that would fail established baselines due to validation errors.
-Annually FLHSMV TraCS provides updates at TRCC meetings on which additional validation checks were added to the system as a result of common errors determined during FLHSMV trainings.
-FY22 Crash and UTC Data Improvement Project developed a method to conduct sample-based audits for all e-crash submittals to improve FLHSMV crash system's accuracy, completeness, and uniformity; 151 reports reviewed (84 long forms / 67 updates) across 67 LEAs; Baseline Results: 11 (or 0.03%) data fields of 47,146 reviewed were inaccurate; 55 (or 0.06%) data fields of 47,146 reviewed were incomplete; 35 (or 0.07%) data fields of 47,146 reviewed had a uniformity discrepancy; TBD: further define an automated process to provide ACT reports and continued distribution of scorecards; Contacts updated / verified on every crash number request.
+ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 7.1a Develop an analytical approach (scorecard) that identifies the root cause of the common errors discovered and reasons for inaccurate crash reports.
+Establish baselines for data accuracy based on previous FY crash report data.
+Analyze number of reports in the crash database that would fail one or more of the measures established for accuracy.
+Disseminate conclusions by conducting LEA training to reduce error rates by 5 percent each year.
+Establish and maintain current contact and contact information on key players (vendors, agencies, OPS, FLHSMV) Improve accuracy and completeness of crash reports from previous FY baseline data by evaluating the number of crash reports in the crash database that would fail established baselines due to validation errors.
+Annually FLHSMV TraCS provides updates at TRCC meetings on which additional validation checks were added to the system as a result of common errors determined during FLHSMV training.
+FY22 Crash and UTC Data Improvement Project developed a method to conduct sample-based audits for all e-crash submittals to improve FLHSMV crash system's accuracy, completeness, and uniformity; 151 reports reviewed (84 long forms / 67 updates) across 67 LEAs.
+Baseline Results: 11 (or 0.03%) data fields of 47,146 reviewed were inaccurate; 55 (or 0.06%) data fields of 47,146 reviewed were incomplete; 35 (or 0.07%) data fields of 47,146 reviewed had a uniformity discrepancy.
+FY24 Crash and UTC Data Improvement Project to conduct 4 state-wide LEA trainings by Sept.
+2024 FY25 Crash and UTC Data Improvement Project Objectives to create a work plan to improve accessibility ACT reports and expand the report to include vehicle and driver accuracy and completeness measures (pending NHTSA approval).
+Contacts updated / verified on every crash number request.